StevePerezUK/mesos-open/packer/README.md

   - Name the role **packer-build-role**
 - Create an AWS User

-**If you are using an AWS instance in your account to do the build, you can assign the packer-build-role to the instance and skip this step**
+**If you are using an AWS instance to do the build, you can assign the packer-build-role to the instance and skip this step**

 - Create a user,
   - Name the user **packer-build-user**